-5 Global Imbalances and Welfare Analysis
+6 Global Imbalances and Welfare Analysis

-The previous section showed that a higher β_A imposed by country A's government yields a higher transition income growth rate or a higher steady-state income per worker in both countries.
+In section 4 it was shown that a higher β_A imposed by country A's government yields a higher transition income growth rate or a higher steady-state income per worker in both countries.
 It now remains to find how the welfare of the young and the old generations is modified when β_A is increased in the short and the long run.
 Without loss of generality, we will assume that the population growth rates are equal across countries.

-5.1 Short-Run Welfare Analysis
+6.1 Short-Run Welfare Analysis

 Short-run welfare analysis refers to the first two periods of the economy.
 Two changes may occur during this timespan: the integration of the capital markets and country A's government intervention on β_A .
-First, let us assume that the capital markets of both countries integrate between t = 0 and t = 1.5

-Proposition 7 In a two-country model with overlapping generations living for two periods, the welfare of the old generations of both countries born at t = -1 is unaffected by the international capital integration, while the young generation born at t = 0 of the country with the higher (lower) psychological discount factor is raised (reduced).
+First, recall that the capital markets of both countries are assumed to integrate between t=0 and t=1.
+(Buiter 1981) shows that, in a twocountry model with overlapping generations living for two periods, the welfare of the old generations of both countries born at t=-1 is unaffected by the international capital integration, while the young generation born at t=0 of the country with the higher (lower) psychological discount factor is raised (reduced).

-Proof: See Buiter (1981).

 The result is obvious for the old generations as their welfare is determined by the past capital stock per worker.
 For the young generations, the result depends on the effect on the interest rate of the integration of capital markets.
 Since the capital stock per worker is higher in the country with the higher psychological discount factor, its interest rate is lower than in the foreign country, and therefore increases when capital markets are integrated.
 An increase in the interest rate has no effect on the saving decision of the young agents, as their preferences are logarithmic, but it does raise the level of their utility.
 The opposite is true for the country with the lower psychological discount factor.
 In that country, the integration of capital markets results in a decrease in the interest rate and yields a lower level of utility for the young generation.